Eilidh Geddes

 Biography

 I am an Assistant Professor in the John Munro Godfrey, Sr. Department of Economics in the Terry College of Business at the University of Georgia.
-I recently graduated with a Ph.D. in Economics from Northwestern University.
+I graduated with a Ph.D. in Economics from Northwestern University.
 My research focuses on health economics and industrial organization.

 Interests